Canonical hours: Western rites

-In the West, the Rule of Saint Benedict (written in 516) was modeled on his guidelines for the prayers on the customs of the basilicas of Rome.
+In the West, the Rule of Saint Benedict of Nursia (written in 516) was modeled on his guidelines for the prayers on the customs of the basilicas of Rome.
 It was he who expounded the concept in Christian prayer of the inseparability of the spiritual life from the physical life.
 St. Benedict set down the dictum Ora et labora – "Pray and work".
-The Order of Saint Benedict began to call the prayers the Opus Dei or "Work of God."
+The Order of Saint Benedict began to call the prayers the Opus Dei or "Work of God".

-By the time of Saint Benedict of Nursia, author of the Rule, the monastic Liturgy of the Hours was composed of seven daytime hours and one at night.
+By the time of Saint Benedict, author of the Rule, the monastic Liturgy of the Hours was composed of seven daytime hours and one at night.
 He associated the practice with Psalm 118/119:164, "Seven times a day I praise you", and Psalm 118/119:62, "At midnight I rise to praise you".
 The fixed-hour prayers came to be known as the "Divine Office" (office coming from 'officium', lit., "duty").

 Initially, the term "Matins" from Latin matutinus, meaning "of or belonging to the morning", was applied to the psalms recited at dawn.
 At first "Lauds" (i.e. praises) derived from the three last psalms in the office (148, 149, 150), in all of which the word laudate is repeated frequently, and to such an extent that originally the word Lauds designated the end, that is to say, these three psalms with the conclusion.
 The Night Office and Lauds are grouped together as a single canonical hour to form a total of seven canonical hours.

 By the fourth century the word "matins" became attached to the prayer originally offered at cockcrow. and, according to the sixth-century Rule of Saint Benedict, could be calculated to be the eighth hour of the night (the hour that began at about 2 a.m.).
 Outside of monasteries few rose at night to pray.
 The canonical hour of the vigil was said in the morning, followed immediately by lauds, and the name of "matins" replaced that of "vigils".
 Gradually the title "Lauds" was applied to the early morning office.

 Already well-established by the 9th century in the West, these canonical hours consisted of daily prayer liturgies: